polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/04 - License terms.md

 If you can afford a license, purchasing one is the morally right thing to do.
 I have spent more than a decade researching and developing the ideas that lead to Phosphorus Five.

+### How can you sell Free Software?

+Why does money hold value?
+Money is basically just coloured paper, right?
+The reasons why money holds value, is because you can do things with it, that you cannot do with coloured paper.
+The same is true for a proprietary license of Phosphorus Five.
+I have spent more than a decade researching the ideas that are implemented in Phosphorus Five.
+This implies tens of thousands of hours, making _your_ job easier.
+Is your work worth money?
+If your answer is no to the previous question, please let me hire you, such that you can work for me for free! ;)

+> Free as in Freedom, _not_ as in Free Beer!

 ### The GPL license terms

 The exact wording of the GPL license can be seen [here](https://www.gnu.org/licenses/gpl-3.0.txt).